A professional path shaped by context, institutions, and the questions that connect them.

 What drives my work

 I am particularly drawn to questions that resist simple answers: how standards translate into lived realities, how power and governance shape outcomes, and how collective approaches can enable more equitable and sustainable models of production.
+I am increasingly interested in how responsible business conduct frameworks intersect with conflict prevention and peacebuilding and in the largely unexplored space where these two fields could learn from each other.

 My work is grounded in a simple belief: responsibility is built through institutions, incentives, and relationships, not checklists and formal requirements alone.